flor14/shinyssd/README.md

 - ShinySSD includes the option of download the relevant results as a .docx report.

+- ShinySSD is optimized for browser use.

-- ShinySSD can be run from R using the following code:
+- The app can be run from R using the following code:

 ```
 library(shiny)